FOOD RESPONSE

 We are working with local people and partners to reduce the amount of good food going to waste in Merton and redistribute this food to the community.
 We aim to influence change to tackle food insecurity and want to see increased nutritional health and wellbeing for the most food-insecure residents through greater choices and improved access to fresh, nutritious, good quality food.

-Sustainable Merton has teamed up with Commonside Community Development Trust, Polish Family Association, Merton Community Transport and Clarion Housing to form Merton’s Community Fridge Network.
+Sustainable Merton has teamed up with Commonside Community Development Trust, Polish Family Association and Merton Community Transport to form Merton’s Community Fridge Network.
 Together, we have created a network of community fridges where fresh surplus food is donated and redistributed to the community, helping people and the planet.

-This partnership builds on the fantastic work that has already been done to address the Covid-19 food crisis.
-From April to August 2020, surplus food was supplied free of charge by the London Food Alliance and Fareshare and delivered to a central food distribution hub, established by Merton Council and Merton College.
-Since that time, the distribution of food coming into the borough from Fareshare is now being managed by Merton Community Transport.
+This partnership builds on the fantastic work which has already been done to address the Covid-19 food crisis.
+From April to August 2020, surplus food was supplied free of charge by the London Food Alliance and Fareshare and delivered to a central food distribution hub established by Merton Council and Merton College.
+Since then, the distribution of surplus food coming into the borough from Fareshare is now managed by Merton Community Transport.

 Find your nearest Community Fridge